cseanburns/research-notebook/source/_posts/2013-09-24-lq-vol-1-issue-3-article-5-reading-study.markdown

 **Note:** Just based on the title, I'm beginning to see an agenda here.
-I've long known that the Graduate Library School sought to make Library Science a social science.
-It's very evident in the articles the GLS faculty are publishing in this first volume of *LQ*.
+I've long known that the Graduate Library School sought to make a social science of library studies (thus, library science).
+This seems fairly evident in the articles the GLS faculty are publishing in this first volume of *LQ*.

 **Reflection:** In many ways, reading these early issues sometimes doesn't feel like I'm reading articles that were published more than 80 years ago.
-This article in about the interdisciplinary nature of library science as well as cooperative research.
+For example, this article is about the interdisciplinary nature of library science as well as cooperative research.
 I've been reading about this topic recently and the arguments are much the same.

 Should I be expecting change?
 Should things be very different than they were 80 years ago?